 Where we store your information in third-party services, we restrict access only to people who need it.
 We store passwords in Bitwarden, an encrypted password manager, use a different, randomly generated password for each service, and never use the same password twice.

-The computers we use are all encrypted using VeraCrypt and are protected by a passcode or fingerprint access.
+The computers we use are all encrypted using VeraCrypt and are protected by a passcode.
 These computers ask for authentication whenever they’re started or after 5 minutes of inactivity.
 Our mobile devices are also encrypted and protected by a fingerprint or facial recognition.